stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 build g = g (:) []
 ```

 What does it do?
 Why do we need it?
-The purpose of `build` is to keep list
+The purpose of `build` is to keep a list
 in “delayed” form by abstracting over the `(:)` “cons” operation and empty
 list `[]` “null”.
 The argument of the function is another function that
 takes cons-like operation `(a -> b -> b)` and null-like “starting point” `b`
 and produces something of the same type `b`.
 Clearly, this is a
-generalization of function that produces list-like things.
+generalization of functions that produce list-like things.

-`build` just gives that general function specific `(:)` function for consing
+`build` just gives that general function the specific `(:)` function for
-and `[]` as starting point and we get our list back.
-The following example
+consing and `[]` as starting point and we get our list back.
+The following
-is taken from Duncan Coutts' thesis called “Stream Fusion: Practical
+example is taken from Duncan Coutts' thesis called “Stream Fusion: Practical
 shortcut fusion for coinductive sequence types” (yeah, the title is hairy,
 but the text itself is easy to understand and quite interesting, I recommend
 reading the whole thing!):